 Facebook's mobile app offers a new feature: GIF-making.

-As discovered by The Next Web, the social network has quietly updated the app's camera with the option to make a short GIF, which you can then share in a Facebook Story or on your profile.
+The social network has updated the Facebook app's camera with the option to make a short GIF, or rather "two-second looping videos", which you can then share in a Facebook Story or on your profile.
 There are even ways to edit the GIF with frames and filters.
 Keep in mind Facebook only recently started embracing GIFs, as it allows users to send them in messages and post them in comments.